jmatlock/100-days-of-code/log.md

 move on to another project.
 Considering the Matrix Clock and a web based random task generator.

 **Link(s) to work:** [Sudoku Solver](https://github.com/jmatlock/SudokuSolver)

+### Day 6: January 3, 2021

+**Today's Progress:** Started RGB LED Matrix Clock project, starting with code from Adafruit Moon Clock.
+Up and running with stock code, no changes yet.

+**Thoughts:** Took time building out the structure of the project in Pycharm and finding a way to do a workflow where I have to copy code from the Pycharm project to the Matrix Portal drive.
+I want to improve this workflow, maybe using the Micropython plugin.
+Also, need to point to a different time server as the one being used in the Moon Clock project seems to be prepetually busy and unable to provide time of day info.

+**Link(s) to work:** TBD

 <!---
 ### Day x: January xx, 2021